glilley54/event-diary-Flask/flask_templates_lab.md

 * Create an event in the event planner. 👍

 ### Extensions
-* Add a `recurring` boolean property to the Event.
+* Add a `recurring` boolean property to the Event.👌
-* Give the user visual feedback on what events are recurring
+* Give the user visual feedback on what events are recurring👌
-* Use an HTML date picker instead of a text input for the new event date.
+* Use an HTML date picker instead of a text input for the new event date.👌
 * Style the app using CSS

 ## Advanced Extensions